-I Took a COM Course in High School
+I Took a Communication Course in High School

 It was a class about rhetoric.
 I thought I might use those tactics to improve my skills in marketing and advertising.
 That’s where I had connections, so that’s where I thought I should go.
 I got my B.A. in Communication and completed three internships along the way.
 After graduation I landed a job for a small marketing firm, but I never accepted the position.
 I dropped everything and went back to school